thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+10/13/21 Daily data (under the /dailies/ folder) has been added for 10/12, 10/11, and 10/10, note that some tweets will bleed into the following day due to different timezones captured.

 10/10/21 Version 83 of the dataset.
 Daily data has been added for 10/9, 10/8, 10/7, and 10/6.
 Dailies update frequency will change to once a week on Wednesdays.
 The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
 Please cite this when using the dataset.

 10/06/21 Daily data (under the /dailies/ folder) has been added for 10/5, 10/4, and 10/3, note that some tweets will bleed into the following day due to different timezones captured.